 Before joining us, Lynn completed a bachelor’s in marketing from Rutgers School of Business and initiated her professional career in the vibrant New York City’s garment center, selling women’s sportswear to major department stores in the city that never sleeps.
 From there, she became product manager at a private label company, overseeing a team of designers, production coordinators and cost analysts in creating product lines according to rigorous, private-label specifications.

 In 2018, she and her husband Scott achieved a milestone every parent dreams of and dreads: Both of their children are now young adults.
 Their eldest daughter Sarah is pursuing her physician assistant degree, while her younger brother Colin is now at the University of Delaware, studying engineering.
-Lynn’s new black lab puppy, Kona is doing all he can to fill the empty space left behind.
+Lynn’s black lab puppy, Kona, is doing all he can to fill the empty space left behind.

 I’ve been an avid yoga practitioner for more than 30 years.
 I find it a perfect way to maintain balance and harmony in my life.
-I also stay energized with a daily morning walk with our new pup.
+I also stay energized with a daily morning walk with our pup.
 I call it our “morning chill.”

 Our favorite regular getaways reflect life’s balance.
 I love spending time by the water (book in hand).
 In fact, we dream of the day we might retire to a waterfront property, where the whole family can gather.
 But I also love the energy level of New York City, which we visit often.
 I think it’s good to have a mix of calm retreat and vibrant activity in life.